 ACT HVAC Split loop thermosyphon systems (SLTS) rely on the boiling of the refrigerant in heat transfer coils that are headered vertically.
 The boiling occurs in the hotter airstream which keeps the entire length of the vertical tubes wet with fluid, ready for evaporation and heat transfer.
 If the SLTS tubes are too long, gravity prevents the boiling action from splashing liquid to the higher region of the tubes.
 These regions are no longer effective for evaporative heat transfer.
 As the refrigerate boils, the vapor that is created is transferred via upper vapor lines to the cooler condensing coil.
 From the condensing coil lower-level, liquid lines return the condensed vapor liquid state refrigerant to be once again boiled in the hotter airstream and vaporized to create the thermosyphon heat transfer between the hot and cold coils.
 Therefore, ACT SLTS are limited to 37.
 5” of vertical fin height to maintain proper heat transfer.
 ACT WAHX or AAHX systems can be stacked to create fin heights greater than 37.5”.

 Yes!
 ACT’s online WAHX selection tool can be used to design and evaluate the performance of a WAHX subjected to various conditions.
-It can be found at www.1-ACT.com/HVAC/WAHX.
+It can be found at our resouces page.
 No login or account setup is required.
 Simply enter the dimensions of the coil (or the face velocity), flow rate, entering air conditions, leaving active cooling coil conditions, and desired reheat temperature.
 Press the calculate button.
 The results are available as a .pdf or you can submit the result to ACT for review.
 You can also change the calculator to “rate mode” and fix the number of rows and the fins per inch to see how a particular design will operate under various conditions.

 ACT Wrap-Around Heat Exchanger (WAHX) Installation Considerations